jamesmartin/inline_svg/README.md

 [adding classes to the document and embedding](http://css-tricks.com/using-svg/) it inline in the HTML.

-This gem adds Rails helper methods (`inline_svg_tag` and `inline_svg_pack_tag`) that read an SVG document (via Sprockets or Webpacker, so works with the Rails Asset Pipeline), applies a CSS class attribute to the root of the document and then embeds it into a view.
+This gem adds Rails helper methods (`inline_svg_tag` and `inline_svg_pack_tag`) that read an SVG document (via Sprockets or Shakapacker, so works with the Rails Asset Pipeline), applies a CSS class attribute to the root of the document and then embeds it into a view.

 Inline SVG supports: